-- SAC 4 The airport obstacle limitation area overlay should be based on the Obstacle Limitation Surfaces (OLS) and Procedures for Air Navigation Services Aircraft Operations (PANS-OPS) contained in the airport master plan or those otherwise adopted by the relevant airport owner of operator for the relevant airport in accordance with any accepted guidelines. - SAC 5 The airport obstacle limitation area overlay must identify the specified height limit on the land within the overlay by reference to AHD.
+SAC 4 The airport obstacle limitation area overlay should be based on the Obstacle Limitation Surfaces (OLS) and Procedures for Air Navigation Services - Aircraft Operations (PANS-OPS) contained in the airport master plan or those otherwise adopted by the relevant airport owner of operator for the relevant airport in accordance with any accepted guidelines.

+SAC 5 The airport obstacle limitation area overlay must identify the specified height limit on the land within the overlay by reference to AHD.
 The specific height limit should be identified as the lower of the OLS or the PANS-OPS for the applicable airport if the two surfaces overlap.
 The overlay may address any anomalies in the OLS or PANS-OPS height limitations provided they are endorsed by the relevant airport operator.

-Launceston Airport would be pleased to have the opportunity to raise this issue at the hearing relating to the Break O'Day Draft LPS (and subsequently the Latrobe and Dorset LPSs).
-It is noted that Launceston Airport has previously made a similar representation relating to the Northern Midlands LPS.
+Launceston Airport would be pleased to have the opportunity to raise this issue at the hearing relating to the Latrobe Draft LPS.
+It is noted that Launceston Airport has previously made a similar representations relating to the Northern Midlands, Break O'Day and Dorset LPSs.

-Launceston Airport requests that the LPS be amended to correct this omission to ensure that the airport's prescribed airspace is properly protected in accordance with the Tasmanian Planning Commission's Guideline No. 1, and the NASF Guideline F: Managing the Risk of Intrusions into the Protected Airspace of Airports.
+Launceston Airport requests that the Latrobe Draft LPS be amended to correct this omission to ensure that the airport's prescribed airspace is properly protected in accordance with the Tasmanian Planning Commission's Guideline No. 1, and the NASF Guideline F: Managing the Risk of Intrusions into the Protected Airspace of Airports.